-There can be different types of pancakes like kimchi-jeon, seafood pajeon, and spring onion pajeon.
+Different types of pancakes can be like kimchi-jeon, seafood pajeon, and spring onion pajeon.
 All the variants are simply delicious!

-The cold buckwheat noodles or Naengmyeon is a summer dish.
-In this Korean dish, noodles are served with vegetables, meat, and an egg in an icy broth.
+Cold buckwheat noodles or Naengmyeon is a summer dish.
+This Korean dish serves noodles with vegetables, meat, and an egg in an icy broth.
 The broth has a tangy taste, and it contains icy chunks.

 There are two varieties of the dish – mul naengmyeon or bibim naegmyeon, without broth.

 Seolleongtang or the ox bone soup is a typical Seoul dish.
 You’ll be able to recognize it from its unique milky white color.
 The beef in the soup is cooked for hours so that its super tender and just melts in your mouth.

 The broth is served with noodles, scallions, and meat.
 You can season the meat right on your table to be personalized as per your taste.
 Add salt, chopped garlic, onions, and red pepper to the table.

 The foods included in the list like bibimbap, Korean noodles, kimchi stew, Korean beef BBQ, and more.